-Employee benefit premiums are on the rise, again: According to the Society for Human Resource Management, health premium costs have risen at least 6 percent over last year’s figures.
+Employee benefit premiums are on the rise, again: According to the Society for Human Resource Management, 2017 health premium costs rise at least 6 percent over 2016’s figures.
 Since the Affordable Care Act, premiums have nearly doubled.
 Many employers now offer only high deductible health care plans that offer low premiums, but have annual deductibles of $4,000 per member or more.
 It can be hard to sell employees on this type of plan, unless some serious marketing takes place that can show it’s value.

 10 Critical Things You Must Do When Marketing Employee Benefits